AxelTronix/AxelTronix/README.md

 <h4 align="center">A developer who loves to learn and create new things.
 Keeping the good mood and the good code!<h4/>

-I'm a School Dropout What else do you want to know?
-I'm a passionate learner who's always willing to learn, I've been Developing in Lua mainly for FiveM Servers for 8 Months now.
+I'm a passionate learner who's always willing to learn, I've been Developing in Lua mainly for FiveM Servers for 1 year now.